 - Cast: Convert the argument to the type of our class, so getters and other methods can be called.

 - Custom comparison: Use custom logic to determine whether or not the two objects should be considered equal.
-This will usually be a comparison of class members.
+This will usually be a comparison of properties or fields.

 Now that we know how to write an

-If you think back to what your math classes had to say about equality, then these concepts will feel familiar.
+If you think back to what your math classes had to say about equality, then these concepts make sense.

 Using the general approach outlined above to implement

-Equals() will make it easier to meet these characteristics.
+equals() will make it easier to meet these characteristics.
 However, always check your method!
-Missing one or more characteristic can be disastrous for your C# applications.
+Missing one or more characteristics can be disastrous for your Java applications.

-Seasoned C# developers, will tell you that every time you implement your own version of
+Seasoned Java developers will tell you that every time you implement your own version of

-GetHashCode() would take us a bit far afield at this point, but we would be remiss to not mention it.
-If you want to read more, check out the
+hashCode() would take us a bit far afield at this point, but we would be remiss to not mention it.
+If you want to read more, check out

 You may not need to write your own

-Equals() method for every class you create.
-However, as a new C# programmer, remember the following:
+equals() method for every class you create.
+However, as a new Java programmer, remember the following:

 Check Your Understanding